ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 This example is going to use 5 control keys and threshold of two.

-Before starting, be sure that ledger 0 is connected, unblocked, and with Avalanche Ledger App running.
+Before starting, be sure to connect, unblock, and run Avalanche Ledger App on ledger 0.

 ```bash
 avalanche subnet addValidator testsubnet